taogen-docs/technical-interview-questions/interview-technical-questions/java/java-data-access-mybatis-interview-questions.md

 ### What is MyBatis?

+> A persistence framework
+>
+> Using custom SQL
+>
+> Using XML or annotations to map ResultSet to entity object

 MyBatis is **a persistence framework** with **support** for custom SQL, stored procedures and advanced mappings.
 MyBatis **eliminates** almost all of the JDBC code and manual setting of parameters and retrieval of results.
 MyBatis can **use** simple XML or Annotations for configuration and map primitives, Map interfaces and Java POJOs (Plain Old Java Objects) to database records.

 ### MyBatis' Advantages and Disadvantages?